jake-knerr/javascript-and-node-development-guide/README.md

 foo(++val);
 ```

-#### When using rest syntax in a destructuring assignment for arguments, prefer to name the rest properties "props" for required properties and "optionalProps" for optional rest properties.
+#### When using rest syntax in a destructuring assignment for arguments, prefer to name the rest properties "props" for required properties and "optProps" for optional rest properties.

 > Why?
 This convention is clear and frees the developer from having to invent a name.